La Gomera ~ the first months

 In the first month of settling in, I still felt I could lose my job at any minute.
 Not because of covid but because I didn’t feel I fit in.
 I was the outsider, the extra person, who got dropped in the classrooms until the other teachers arrived from the US and Canada.
 I had a lot of passion but English, being my second language, made me feel not enough next to the native speakers.
 But then later I realised it was all in me, my insecurities, that had nothing to do with the language school and their expectations.
 Eventually, two teachers left the school soon after they had arrived and I got some of their hours and finally, the work contract too.

 The other thing that made me feel I didn't fit in was that I just couldn’t accommodate the kids’ loud and disobedient behaviour and I was struggling to establish boundaries with children who didn’t understand English.
-Despite all four teachers having had issues with the kids, the school director seemed to be fine with it.
-In fact, she went into the classroom to help the new teacher and she came out saying “This is not how to do it.”
+Despite all four teachers having had issues with the kids, the school director appeared to be nonchalant about it.
+In fact, she went into the classroom to help one of the new teachers and she came out saying “This is not how to do it.”
+She was unable to demonstrate the lesson plan.
 She failed in classroom management and proved that she couldn’t handle the kids at her school.
-What can I expect then if she can’t demand attention & respect either?
+What can I expect then if she can’t demand attention & respect as a leader?
 The truth is, that she is not in the driver’s seat.
 The kids are.
-And I think if you let this happen for so long without consequences, it will slip through your fingers and you completely lose control.
+And I think, if you let this happen for so long without consequences, it will slip through your fingers and you completely lose control.
 This might have already happened, actually.

 The only way to create balance is to have boundaries.